datoeltoel/30daymapchallange2023/README.md

 # 30 Day Maps Challange
 Hello, Guys!
 This is a repository to store the mapping results that I worked on during November 2023, to participate in the #30daymapchallange.

+#30DayMapsChallange is a daily social mapping project that takes place every November.

+The idea is to create maps based around different themes each day of November using the hashtag #30DayMapChallenge.
+You can prepare the maps beforehand, but the main idea is to publish maps on the dedicated days.
+Just include a picture of the map when you post to Twitter (or other platforms) with the hashtag.
+You don't have to sign up anywhere to participate.
+There are no restrictions on the tools, technologies or the data you use in your maps.
+Doing less than 30 is also fine.
+See the Code of Conduct.

+No matter if you are a GIS expert or never made a map before, everyone is welcome to participate.
+Keep in mind a few things:
+- All maps you publish have to be **your original work**.
+Don’t steal content from others.
+- Give **credit to the original data source** whenever possible.
+- The challenge is all about **creativity, openness and the joy of beautiful maps and cartography.** It is not a competition.
+- **Don’t be an asshole**

 ### **DAY 01 - POINTS**
 ![day01-points](https://github.com/datoeltoel/30daymapchallange2023/assets/122730418/e7ccdd6b-48da-4750-bba4-48a4692520c5)